This is the personal website of a natural person.

 Given the fact that I do not (at least not knowingly nor intentionally) share or publish this data to a non-ISP third party in any way, I conclude that my processing is a "purely personal or household activity".

-If you know of any reason this would not be the case, or in case you still want me to remove your entries from my server, please contact me on my e-mail address.
+If you know of any reason this would not be the case, or in case you still want me to remove your data from my server, please contact me on my e-mail address.

 Also, according to Article 9, you as my commenter may not comment anything about anyone's racial or ethnic origin, political opinions, religious or philosophical beliefs, or trade union membership, nor about genetic data, biometric data for the purpose of uniquely identifying a natural person, data concerning health or data concerning a natural person’s sex life or sexual orientation.

 There is an exception for information pertaining to yourself.
 I can legally store and publish such comments if you give me your explicit consent beforehand, or if you ask me to "manifestly" publish the data.
-You can do this via e-mail.
+You can do this via clicking the "Submit" button, or you can ask me to write about you via e-mail.

 - One can configure their web browser to discard every cookie, or ask for permission on each site